stevekrouse/WoofJS/README.md

 // make the timer start at 20
 var timer = 20;
-// add text that diplays the timer var timerText = project.addText({xPosition: 0, yPosition: project.height/2 - 20, fontSize: 20, fontColor: "white"});
+// add text that diplays the timer var timerText = project.addText({xPosition: 0, yPosition: project.maxY - 20, fontSize: 20, fontColor: "white"});
 project.every("1", "second", () => {
   // change the text to refer to the timer's new value every second timerText.text = "Timer: " + timer;